richardsondx/saas-subscription-helper/README.md

 2. Add environment variables for Stripe and Supabase 🔑
 3. Set Up Webhook Endpoint 🔄
-4. Create Payment Links in Stripe, add the links to your app 💳 DONE ✅ ☕️
+4. Create Payment Links in Stripe, add the links to your app 💳
+5. Test the webhook locally using the Stripe CLI 🔄 DONE ✅ ☕️

 The experience is seamless for you and your users: